-Despite mortgage rates remaining low, buyers face many uncertainties.
-But for those who are ready to buy, other challenges unique to the current housing climate are causing people to stay put.
+Buyers face many uncertainties.
+But for those who are ready to buy, challenges unique to the current housing climate are causing people to stay put.
 Below we’ll help you clear the hurdles and get into a new home.

 Hurdle #1: Low inventory